-Italy’s best sparkling wine is Lombardia’s Franciacorta.
-These high-quality wines are made from Chardonnay, Pinot Noir and Pinot Bianco using the traditional sparkling method.
+Italy's best sparkling wine is Lombardia's Franciacorta.
+These high-quality wines from Chardonnay, Pinot Noir, and Pinot Bianco use the traditional sparkling method.
 Because of warm growing conditions, Franciacorta is often made with little or no dosage.
-These are great and often less-expensive alternatives for fans of extra-brut or brut nature Champagne.
+As a result, these are great and usually less expensive alternatives for fans of extra-brut or brut nature Champagne.

 2. Collio and Colli Orientali

 The Friuli region should be your destination for top-quality, cutting-edge white wines.
-The cellars of the Collio and Colli Orientali appellations are known for being among Italy’s most innovative and technologically advanced.
-The long-lived “super-white” blends of native Italian and international grape varieties will impress even the most jaded of wine lovers.
-Friuli is also on the forefront of the “natural wine” movement.
-The region’s “orange” wines are a must for anyone curious about what happens when white wines are made with skin contact.
-Though these unusual, cerebral wines may not ultimately appeal to everybody, they will definitely provoke lively discussions.
+The cellars of the Collio and Colli Orientali appellations are known for being among Italy's most innovative and technologically advanced.
+The long-lived "super-white" blends of native Italian and international grape varieties impress even the most jaded wine lovers.
+Friuli is also at the forefront of the "natural wine" movement.
+Finally, the region's "orange" wines are a must for anyone curious about what happens when white wines are made with skin contact.
+Though these unusual, cerebral wines may not ultimately appeal to everybody, they will provoke lively discussions.

 3. Vino Santo and Vin

-SantoItaly’s dessert wines rank among the most luscious in the world.
-Most are made with grapes that are dried before fermentation (the appassimento method).
+SantoItaly's dessert wines rank among the most luscious in the world.
+Most are made with grapes that are dried before fermentation (the Appassimento method).
 The drying technique concentrates grape sugars, creating rich, honeyed wines balanced by natural acidity.
-Known as “passito wines,” excellent examples include Trentino’s Vino Santo made from the Nosiola variety and Tuscany’s Vin Santo, primarily a blend of Trebbiano Toscano and Malvasia Bianca.
+Excellent examples of "Passito wines" include Trentino's Vino Santo, made from the Nosiola variety, and Tuscany's Vin Santo, primarily a blend of Trebbiano Toscano and Malvasia Bianca.

 Four Italian white wines to buy for dinner

-Italy has hundreds of native grape varieties—one of the aspects that makes Italian wines so special.
-The country’s white varieties are distinctive, but most exhibit Italy’s hallmark acidity, making them perfect food wines.
+Italy has hundreds of native grape varieties—one of the aspects that makes Italian wines unique.
+The country's white varieties are distinctive, but most exhibit Italy's hallmark acidity, making them perfect food wines.